suuzinoc/SuzanneFedericoPortfolio/README.md

 # SuzysProject

-this is my first personal project for CoderCamps using a full crud.
+this is my portfolio to put on the web